mbehymer/cse210-tc03/README.md

 # cse210-tc03

-My name is Kevin and I am a student at BYUI
+My name is Kevin and I am a student at BYUI.
+I Love tanks